eigenhombre/eigenhombre.github.com/_posts/2013-05-15-first-stages-of-a-run-view-prototype.md

 to link to other pages inside of IceCube Live.
 Also IceCube has very high uptime so any gaps should probably be shown in red.

+In the video zooming is being done with the mousewheel and panning is done by clicking and dragging.

 <iframe src="http://player.vimeo.com/video/66215209" width="600" height="400" frameborder="0"></iframe>
 <p><a href="http://vimeo.com/66215209">Prototype time-based view for IceCube Live</a> from <a href="http://vimeo.com/eigenhombre">John Jacobsen</a> on <a href="http://vimeo.com">Vimeo</a>.</p>